Interpolation-Based GR(1) Assumptions Refinement: Interpolation-Based Synthesis

 \section{Interpolation-Based Synthesis}

-Each execution of \textbf{InterpolationBasedSynthesis} involves extracting temporal formulae that are satisfied by a single play of a counterstrategy (henceforth called \emph{counterplay}), and obtaining refinements from its negation.
-It is sufficient to exclude a single counterplay of a counterstrategy to eliminate the entire counterstrategy from models of the assumption.
-Reasoning about counterplays has also some advantages, which are discussed in Sect.~\ref{sec:Discussion}.
-For the purpose of this paper, we assume that the procedure \textbf{ExtractCounterplay} (line \ref{lalg:ExtractCounterplay}) extracts a counterplay $\pi_C$ at random and consider metrics for selecting one in future work.
-A counterplay representing the violation of an initial condition or an invariant guarantee is finite, while that of a fairness guarantee violation ends in a loop \cite{Li2014}.
-We call the latter a \textit{looping counterplay}, and the loop an \textit{ending loop}.
+Each execution of \textbf{InterpolationBasedSynthesis} involves extracting temporal formulae that are satisfied by a single run of a counterstrategy (a counterrun), and obtaining refinements from their negation.
+Excluding a single counterrun is sufficient to make the counterstrategy inconsistent with the refined assumptions.
+Reasoning about counterruns rather than whole counterstrategies has also some advantages, which are discussed in Sect.~\ref{sec:Discussion}.
+For the purpose of this paper, we assume that the procedure \textbf{ExtractCounterrun} (line \ref{lalg:ExtractCounterrun}) extracts a counterrun $r_\counterstrategy$ at random.

+A counterrun leading to the violation of an initial condition or an invariant guarantee is finite, while that of a fairness guarantee violation ends in a loop \cite{Li2014}.
+We call the latter a \textit{looping counterrun}, and the loop an \textit{ending loop}.